 Kotlin is emerging very fast and is providing developers with ample opportunities to experiment with modern programming, hence proving to be an excellent programming language for android app development.
 Kotlin is almost like Java and therefore we can go with Kotlin as it is accomplishing whatever standard programming should do.

 It totally depends on the level of experience with programming.
-Every language at first is difficult to start, it becomes easy only when learning materials are available in an adequate amount.
-Since Java is an older language so its resources are more, so in an earlier stage of learning, one should start with Java then can go to Kotlin for a better understanding of concepts in less time.
+Learning a language can be quite challenging at first.
+However, as soon as there is a sufficient amount of learning materials available in the market, it will become more convenient.
+Since Java is an older language so its resources are more, so in an earlier stage of learning, one should start with Java and then can go to Kotlin for a better understanding of concepts in less time.

 Yes, one can learn Kotlin without Java but it is better to know the basics of Java.
 Having knowledge of any programming language makes it easier to learn and grasp things faster.